 Professor Luis H. Castañeda teaches courses on Spanish language at all levels and on 20th/21st-century Hispanic literature, film and culture.
 He is a member of the Spanish and Portuguese department and has taught graduate courses for the Spanish Summer School (Summer 2014).
 A native of Lima, Perú, Professor Castañeda earned a B.A. in Hispanic literature from the Pontificia Universidad Católica del Perú (2006).
-After graduation he relocated to the United States to pursue graduate studies in literature at the University of Colorado, Boulder (M.A. in Spanish, 2008; Ph.D in Spanish, 2012).
+After graduation, he came to the United States to pursue graduate studies in literature at the University of Colorado, Boulder (M.A. in Spanish, 2008; Ph.D in Spanish, 2012).

 Castañeda's academic specialization is the contemporary novel from Spanish America and Spain, with a focus on the transatlantic circulation of texts, discourses and subjectivities.
 His main area of inquiry is the fictional representation of authorship, concentrating on the institutional and political role of (neo)avant-garde aesthetic communities.
 Such communities are studied in his monograph Comunidades efímeras.
 Grupos de vanguardia y neovanguardia en la novela hispanoamericana del siglo XX (2015).
 He has published a number of scholarly articles and presented conference papers related to these topics.
 Castañeda is also interested in Peruvian literature, Colonial Spanish American literature and Valle-Inclán.
-As a creative writer he is the author of six books, among them El futuro de mi cuerpo (2010) and La noche americana (2011) and La fiesta del humo (2016).
+As a creative writer he is the author of six books, among them El futuro de mi cuerpo (2010), La noche americana (2011) and La fiesta del humo (2016).